 The Company applies the equity method of accounting for investments when it has significant influence, but no controlling interest in the investee.
 Judgment regarding the level of influence over each equity method investment includes key factors such as ownership interest, representation on the board of directors, participation in joint steering committees and material intercompany transactions.
-The Company's Company evaluates any basis difference between the carrying value and fair value of the Company's proportionate share of the earnings or losses resulting from these investments investee's net assets.
-Basis differences relating to in-process research and development (IPR&D) are expensed when the investee is reported not considered a business as defined in ASC 805, Business Combinations, due to substantially all of the estimated fair value of the gross assets being concentrated in a group of similar IPR&D assets with no alternative future use.
-For the three and six months ending June 30, 2024, the Company recognized \$3.4 million in other income, net expense in the accompanying Consolidated Statements Company's consolidated statements of Operations, operations for these basis adjustments.
+The Company evaluates any basis difference between the carrying value and fair value of the Company's proportionate share of the investee's net assets.
+Basis differences relating to in-process research and development (IPR&D) are expensed when the investee is not considered a business as defined in ASC 805, Business Combinations, due to substantially all of the estimated fair value of the gross assets being concentrated in a group of similar IPR&D assets with no alternative future use.
+For the three and six nine months ending June 30, 2024 September 30, 2024, the Company recognized \$3.4 million in other expense in the Company's consolidated statements of operations for these basis adjustments.
 The equity method investment's carrying value was reduced to zero as the Company's proportionate share of the basis difference exceeded the carrying value.

 See Note 6 for further discussion.
 Investments accounted for using the equity method may be reported on a lag of up to three months if the financial statements of the investee are not available in sufficient time for the Company to apply the equity method as of the current reporting date.
-The January 2024 exercise of the option to purchase shares of common stock of Renaly represents a non-cash investing activity of \$3.3 million.
-See Note 6 for further discussion.